zirs3d/balancer-guide/README.md

 #### $BAL Annual Rewards / IL protection
-The yield generated on IHF token Balancer pools derives from swap fees of (1.19%), in addition to annual BAL distribution rewards of ~24% APY.
+The yield generated on IHF token Balancer pools derives from swap fees of between 95-119 basis points (per trade), in addition to annual BAL distribution rewards of ~24% APY.
 The following example explains how the pool pairs IHF tokens with USDC, ratio factor of 0.742 (see example) within the pool as protection against impermanence loss (IL).

 **Option A**